 We do, however, have plenty of suggestions to keep you thinking…

-At the bare minimum, you just need warm clothes, thick socks, and comfy blankets to survive the cold.
-Propane heaters, electrical heaters, and other fancy heating gadgets luxuries, but are not really necessary.
+At the bare minimum, you just need warm clothes, thick socks, and comfy blankets to withstand the cold.
+Propane heaters, electrical heaters, and other fancy heating gadgets are luxuries, but are not really necessary.